 SEWING THE PLACKET

 To attach the popover placket to the shirt, line up both pieces with marked openings aligned.
-The right side of the placket should be on top or or touching the wrong side of the shirt.
+The right side of the placket should be on top or touching the wrong side of the shirt.
 Pin into place around the perimeter of the opening.

 At your sewing machine, sew the shirt front to the placket along the marking you made earlier, ensuring the fabric doesn’t shift and everything stays lined up.